suksham98/Ecommerce-Backend/README.md

-# Django Boilerplate
+# Django Demo Backend Project
 ### This is a _demo backend_, we can start any Django Backend Project from this setup.

-You can also check my other repositories on My [GitHub Account](https://github.com/aryasuksham/)
+You can also check my other repositories on My [GitHub Account](https://github.com/suksham98/)

 I will be creating common functions which can be used in any project, Like:
 1. Signup